Anikaob/ChemE545/README.md

 # ChemE545 HW1
 ### Anika O'Brian
 This repository contains two Python utility functions for chemical engineering calculations and data extraction.
+As well as a jupyter notebook with all of homework 1
 ## Functions
 ### 1. extract_parameter
 This function extracts specific parameters from unit operations data.
 It takes a unit operation name, parameter name, and index as inputs and returns a formatted string containing the value.